jguadagno/jguadagno.github.io/_pages/mvp-summit-2011-c-mvp-2-mvp-sessions.md

 #### Al Pascual

 This session will show how to display information using maps and how they can help visualize your data.
-You’ll see how to create and display a map
+You'll see how to create and display a map

 ### Create an OData Feed in 10 minutes